Is Chocolate Low FODMAP?

 - Milk chocolate only in small portions (20 grams or 2/3 of an ounce).

-Whether you are following the low FODMAP diet or not, 20-30 grams of chocolate are a generous portion, enough to savor a large piece of pure chocolate or eat a dessert made with it.
-Try my Italian Hot Chocolate.
+Whether you are following the low FODMAP diet or not, 20-30 grams of chocolate is a generous portion, enough to savor a large piece of pure chocolate or eat a dessert made with it.
+Try my Low FODMAP Italian Hot Chocolate or Dark Chocolate Mayan Truffles.

 2. If it is white, it’s not chocolate…but you can have it too